 This is especially true when the loan is not affordable.
 Getting a loan that cannot be repaid is not a good decision, especially when you are using your vehicle as collateral.

 What makes a Good Title Loan Candidate?

 What does it take to be a good title loan candidate?
-The answer is there are criteria that borrowers should analyze to be help determine whether or not they are good candidates.
+The answer is there are criteria that borrowers should analyze to help determine whether or not the loan make sense.